Crispy Air Fryer Tofu

 Recipe Variations

 - Make it spicy.
-Add a teaspoon of sriracha, chili crisp, or chili garlic sauce to the marinade for a spicy kick.
+Add a teaspoon of sriracha, chili crisp, or chili garlic sauce to the marinade for a spicy kick that caramelizes nicely in the air fryer.

 - Different garnish.
-Instead of green onions, finish the tofu with coarsely chopped cilantro leaves or sesame seeds.
+Instead of green onions, top the tofu with coarsely chopped cilantro, toasted sesame seeds, or thinly sliced Thai basil.

 Serving Suggestions

-- Serve over rice or noodles with a drizzle of peanut sauce.
+- Serve over rice or noodles with a drizzle of peanut sauce or sesame dressing.

-- Pair with sautéed greens or roasted vegetables for a full meal.
+- Pair with sautéed greens, roasted vegetables, or stir-fried cabbage for a balanced meal.

-- Tuck into lettuce wraps with shredded carrots and sliced cucumbers.
+- Tuck the tofu into lettuce wraps with shredded carrots, sliced cucumbers, and a creamy or spicy dressing.

-Refrigerate: Store leftover tofu in an airtight container in the fridge for up to 4 days.
+Refrigerate: Store leftover tofu in an airtight container for up to 4 days.
+The texture will remain pleasantly chewy even after chilling.

-To Reheat: Reheat in the air fryer at 375°F for a few minutes or warm in a skillet until heated through and crisp.
+Reheat: Reheat in the air fryer at 375°F for a few minutes or warm in a lightly oiled skillet.
+Both methods bring back the crisp exterior better than microwaving.

 Crispy Air Fryer Tofu